v-pbartley/openhack-mc4h/README.md

 # Where to start?

-Go to the Challenge-00 folder (accessible [here](./Challenge-00)) and read the instructions to get started.
+Go to the Challenge-00 folder in this repo (accessible [here](./Challenge-00)) and read the instructions to get started.
 When finished with Challenge-00, move on to Challenge-01.
 The challenge topics build on each other, and it is recommended to go through the challenges in the order they are presented.

+# Are you ready?

 We wish you the best of luck on your MC4H OpenHack journey!